telerik/ajax-docs/controls/ajaxmanager/how-to/add-radajaxmanager-programmatically.md

 ````

-Then, to access the RadAjaxManager instance you can call the **GetCurrent()** static method of the RadAjaxManager class:
+Now you need to access the `RadAjaxManager` instance by calling the `GetCurrent()` static method of the `RadAjaxManager` class.
+Note that if you are creating the `ScriptManager` dynamically as well, you have to add it to the `Page.Form.Controls` collection before the `RadAjaxManager` control.

 **Server-Side**

 ````C#